aidhand/b2-api/README.md

 ##Functions.

+NOTE: All responses are returned as an array.

 ###Authorization

 You'll need to authorize your B2 account to retrieve certain information to use in later API calls.
 The response body will contain the following:

  - acccountId
  - authorizationToken